Torbuntu/fl-studio-linux-setup/README.md

 In Bottles, wine distributions are called Runners.
 There are quite a few to choose from.
 I have been using the Kron4ek builds with staging.

 #### Notes:
-- As of Apr 5th, 2025 I recommend using 10.1 if you use Kron4ek.
-Anything newer seems to cause broken links for the user directory.
-- (Apr 10th, 2025) I tested kron4ek 10.5 staging and it works so far without the problems I saw previously.
+- (Jul, 2025) kron4ek-wine-10.12-staging causes FL Studio Mobile and Rack to create duplicate windows.
+Rolling down to kron4ek-wine-10.11-staging resolves this issue for me.
-- You may need/want to enable Pre-Release versions under General -> Advanced.
+- You may need/want to enable Pre-Release versions under General -> Advanced in order to get newer/other versions of wine runners.

 ## DLL Components
 I use DXVK and VKD3D in my bottles.